abihassen/abihassen.github.io/index.md

 >
 > — Barbara Fields

-> _The most erroneous stories are those we think we know best – and therefore never scrutinize or question._
+> The most erroneous stories are those we think we know best – and therefore never scrutinize or question._
 >
 > — Stephen Jay Gould

+> Want of Science, that is, Ignorance of causes, disposeth, or rather constraineth a man to rely on the advise, and authority of others.
+>
+> — Thomas Hobbes

 ### Selected Media and Publications